meetings/gearsloth/README.md

 ## Components

+All components emit the following events:

+* `connect`: will be emitted when the component is connected to at least one Gearman job server.
+* `disconnect`: will be emitted when the component has lost connection to all Gearman job servers.

 ### Injector

 The injector registers the function `submitJobDelayed` to Gearman job server(s).
 The task to be delayed should be sent to the injector in the format specified in [task format specification](#task-format-specification).